-The 23rd Annual Holiday Cheers Benefit is a fundraiser benefiting The Apartment Association Outreach, Inc., a 501(c)3 charitable organization dedicated to assisting residents with rent payments during times of personal emergencies or crisis.
-Monies raised during the Benefit will help support the Rent Assistance Programs of our social service partners:
+The 24th Annual Holiday Cheers Benefit is a fundraiser benefiting the Apartment Association Outreach Inc., a 501(c)3 charitable organization dedicated to assisting residents with rent payments during times of personal emergencies or crisis.
+Monies raised during the Benefit will help fund the Rent Assistance programs of various local agencies including:

-If you would like to donate an item, please contact the Apartment Association office at 513 407-8612 or donate directly through the link below.
+If you would like to donate an item, please contact me at the Association office, 513 407-8612 or click here.
+An authorized individual must sign this form.
 If you would like more information, contact either Michele Klusman or a member of the Holiday Cheers Committee.

-If you do not have an item to donate or the time to buy something to donate, we can purchase items for you.
-Cash donations are welcome and will be used to buy items for the benefit in your company’s name.
-This year, in particular, we are counting on the support of all our members and the surrounding community.
-With the help of the Holiday Cheers Committee, spearheaded by Gerry Johnson with RentPath and Tonya Beckner with Miller Valentine Group, we are certain this event will be a huge success.
+If you do not have an item to donate or the time to buy something to donate, we can go out and purchase items for you.
+Cash donations are acceptable and will be used to buy items for the benefit in your company’s name.
+This is one event that will not be possible without the support of all our members and the surrounding community.
+Through the help of the Holiday Cheers Committee, spearheaded by Gerry Johnson with RentPath and Tonya Beckner with Miller Valentine Group, this is an event that will be a huge success.

 All donations are tax deductible to the fullest extent allowable by law.

 To Register Online to Attend, click here (COMING SOON!)

 What All Is Happening During the Holiday Cheers Party and Benefit?